hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/egrid-data-loader/README.md

    \$ npm install

-2. Set AWS_ENDPOINT in emissions-calc.js to http://localhost:8000
+# Setup AWS credentials

+1. If running locally, set AWS_ENDPOINT in aws-config.js to http://localhost:8000.
+Otherwise, set to your respective dynamodb endpoint.

 # Running the Code